Charlottesville and Albemarle Railway: Power plant

 The C&A's original power plant was located within the city of Charlottesville and produced direct current power for distribution to city residents.
 By the 1912 ownership change, this power plant had become worn and expensive to maintain, costing as much as 8¢ per kilowatt hour (kWh) to generate electricity (equivalent today to $).
-The plant also suffered from a flywheel explosion that caused $15,000 dollars worth of damage on February 14, 1913.
+The plant also suffered from a flywheel explosion that caused $15,000 worth of damage on February 14, 1913.
 Because of the high expense, along with the difficulties of distributing DC power over an expanding system, the building of a new power plant to produce AC power was deemed necessary.

 A location was selected east of Charlottesville where the C&O mainline followed the Rivanna River, providing both an easy water supply and rail access.
 The Red Land Power Corporation, chartered March 29, 1913, was charged to construct a 2,000-horsepower plant for the C&A and was merged into the C&A on November 25, 1913.
 The old power plant was used temporarily, with new equipment, to produce AC power for the city as the new plant was being completed.
 Coal was provided to the new plant by way of rail, where a spur off of the C&O railway was provided to allow coal from hopper cars to be unloaded into a storage bin beneath.
 Two 400 hp boilers were installed along with multiple turbines and generators in order to generate the electricity.
 The completed plant produced 175,000 kWh per month as of 1914 and consumed four hopper cars worth of coal per month; this is contrasted with the old power plant's generation of 125,000 kWh per month consuming 14–15 cars worth, demonstrating the new plant's efficiency.